tremor-rs/tremor-www-docs/docs/workshop/examples/38_polling_alerts/README.md

 We also have a new onramp (`tick`) and offramp (`influx-query`).

-For the sake of not repeating the privious workshop we will focus on those new parts exclusively.
+For the sake of not repeating the previous workshop we will focus on those new parts exclusively.

 ## Business Logic